 As the scientific world learns more, it’s becoming abundantly clear that what we eat can significantly impact the health and aging of our skin.
 So, what can be done?

 Take a decade off your skin by combining a nutritional skincare routine with customized laser resurfacing treatments.
 Laser & Dermatology Institute specializes in skin rejuvenation and laser resurfacing.
 Come visit us today for an in-depth cosmetic consultation.
-With locations in Los Angeles, Covina and Newport Beach, we make your next visit convenient.
+With our main location in Covina, we make your next visit convenient.
 Contact us today for a FREE consultation!
 888.585.3993

 SuperFoods for Healthy Skin

 Here are some nutrient-rich foods that are rife with antioxidants, micronutrients and omegas to help plump, revitalize and brighten up tired skin.
 Fighting inflammation by way of diet is the best way to get the results you desire.
 When you combine the proper diet with LDI’s skin resurfacing and rejuvenation services, you’ll be well on your way to aging in reverse.